How Does First Tutors: South Africa Work?

 University - 1 hour to 1 hour 30mins if you have regular lessons.
 1 hour 30 mins - 2 hours 30mins if you are cramming before important exams or essays.
 Regular breaks every hour are advised.

 It is very likely that you will plan on using a tutor for a certain length of time, e.g. in the last few weeks prior to an exam, or for an entire term to help a child who has fallen behind.
-Please indicate on the form provided how much tuition you estimate you will need when you contact tutors.

 We much appreciate all feedback, so lease be so kind as to supply comments on your tutor's performance so other users can benefit from your recommendations!